 You know that the key to a successful interview is the depth of preparation undertaken beforehand and you’ve no doubt polished your interviewing skills to be ready to answer some tough interview questions for executives.
 You must be seen as a high calibre candidate that stands out from the rest when answering senior level interview questions.
 But are you prepared for the truly tough interview questions to land a senior management or leadership role?

-Our partners at Experteer have consulted recruiters, and HR managers and identified the 6 most common types of interview questions for senior managers, senior executive and senior leadership roles alike.
+We’ve identified the 6 most common types of interview questions for senior managers, senior executive and senior leadership roles alike.

 Before your next senior level job interview comes along, consider the following interview questions, think back to your own experiences and interests, and you’ll be well on your way to landing your next (and best) senior level role!

-Top 6 Types Of Interview Questions For Senior Managers
+Top 6 Types Of Interview Questions For Senior Managers & Directors

 Insight: Work on crafting an elevator pitch for questions like these.
 Keep it short, about 1 – 2 minutes, and focus on a few key points, like your past experience, your professional goals, and why this company fits with your plans for the future.

 - What are you passionate about?